speedmax/h2o-php/README.md

         $h2o->render(compact('person'));
     ?>

-Let's say you have assigned a person variable in your php script, following variable tag will print out `Peter Jackson`
+Let's say that you have assigned the value `Peter Jackson` to a 'person' variable in your php script.
+The following variable tag will print out `Peter Jackson`.

 ## Filters

-Filters are variable modifiers to manipulate or format the value of a variable.
+Filters are variable modifiers that manipulate or format the value of a variable.
-A filter usually look like this `{{ person.name|capitalize }}`, a pipe ( | )
+A filter usually looks like this `{{ person.name|capitalize }}`, a pipe ( | )
-character after a variable will apply a filter.
+character after a variable, plus a filter name, will cause H2O to apply the filter.

 __Filter chaining__

 ![filter chaining](http://wiki.shopify.com/upload/8/8c/Filterchain.jpg)
-Let me burrow the image from liquid template
+Let me borrow the image from liquid template

 You can chain multiple filters together and use a pipe ( | ) character to separate them. `{{ document.body|escape|nl2br }}`

 __Filter arguments__
-Filters can accept arguments for example `{{ document.description|truncate 20 }}`
+Filters can accept arguments.
+For example `{{ document.description|truncate 20 }}`
-will display first 20 character of document description.
-Moreover, there are cases you want to pass multiple arguments and you can use comma( , ) to separate them
+will display first 20 characters of the document description.
+Moreover, there are cases where you want to pass in multiple arguments.
+Use commas ( , ) to separate them:
 `{{ person.bio|truncate 20, "..." }}`

 __Filter named arguments__
-h2o uses colon ( : ) to for named arguments to build optional arguments array.
+h2o uses colons ( : ) for named arguments.
+These allow you to build 'optional argument' arrays.

 `{{ '/images/logo.png' | image_tag width:450, height:250, alt:"company logo" }}`

-and this translate to php will be this and that is pretty much what happen internally
+The above code translated to php will be like the below snippet, which resembles what happens internally:

     <?php
         echo image_tag("/image/logo.png", array(